-- 3. Direct Payments to citizens following care assessment, for example, payments provided under Self Directed Support or individual budgets. - 4.
+- 2. Contracts for permanent or fixed term employment. - 3.
+Direct Payments to citizens following care assessment, for example, payments provided under Self Directed Support or individual budgets. - 4.
 When the Chief Executive's Emergency Contract Delegation Protocol is invoked, with the agreement of the Leader of the Council (see Annex A for protocol).
 Such decisions will be reported to Cabinet for ratification. - 5.
 When the Leader of the Council deems a decision urgent under his delegation in relation to extreme weather and incidents.
 Such decisions will be reported to Cabinet for ratification. - 11.3 Where these Standing Orders may conflict with any separate rules or guidance, and the Procurement Standard Operating Procedures, the Head of Procurement, the Cabinet Member for Central Services, Culture and Heritage and the Borough Solicitor will determine which takes precedence.